Información en español sobre las bicicletas

 - January 2012 update: The Monterey County Health Department “Safe Routes” webpage that had been static is now active.
 Contact the Traffic Safety and Injury Prevention Coordinator, Susan Kent, 831-755-8975.
 Please be mindful that time and resources do not permit Ms. Kent to address all SRTS needs throughout Monterey County, as would be desirable.
 Ask how you can help!

-- Jan 2013 update: See “Kids Biking to School” regarding a 21-month grant, beginning March 1, 2013, that will support SRTS efforts at five Monterey County elementary schools.
-Ask Susan Kent of the MCHD how you can volunteer to help!
+- Jan 2013 update: See “Kids Biking to School” regarding a 21-month grant that will support SRTS efforts at five Monterey County elementary schools.

 - April 2013 update: In Seaside, especially for kids grades K-5.